 Vitamin D is made by sunshine (UVB) on the cholesterol layers below the skin.
 However, this vitamin D is not ‘active’ and must be processed first by the liver, then the kidney to arrive at the active form.
 Researchers from the San Diego School of Medicine found a clear link between active vitamin D and overall microbiome diversity.
 Moreover, 12 particular types of bacteria appeared more often in the microbiome of men with high levels of active vitamin D. In particular, most of these 12 bacteria produced butyrate.
 It seems the butyrate may replace the kidney step.

 Chris Woollams, former Oxford University Biochemist and author of best seller, ‘Heal your Gut – Heal your Body‘ said, “this is just a selection – an indication – of what we know today about butyrate.
 We regularly kill pathogens, then add probiotic foods – such as apple cider vinegar, unpasteurised cheese, specialist Kefir products, Kombucha and sauerkraut – plus prebiotic foods – such as berries, nuts, seeds, vegetables, pulses, oats, inulin from onions and garlic, pectin from apples and carrots – to increase commensal bacteria levels in people with damaged microbiomes.
 Usually this will help build butyrate levels.

-However, sometimes we need to do more – for example, in colorectal cancer the patient is usual so damaged none is being made – a quick fix is supplementation.
+However, sometimes we need to do more – for example, in colorectal cancer the patient’s gut microbiome is usually so damaged none is being made – a quick fix is supplementation.
 But butyrate can do so much more and so we supplement consistently with it when we add probiotics or probiotic foods.
 Butyrate is invaluable in regenerating a healthy body.”